DevOps training

 What is the difference between DevOps and DevSecOps?

-No, we aren’t just making up nicknames at this point!
-DevSecOps is very real, and stands for “Development Security Operations.”
-Though the two might be used interchangeably, DevSecOps adds a crucial role of addressing potential security issues early in the development process.
+No, we aren’t making up new words.
+DevSecOps stands for development security operations.
+Though we might use the two interchangeably, DevSecOps adds a crucial role of addressing potential security issues early in the development process.
 DevSecOps considers data security and privacy through the evaluation of vulnerable areas and loopholes, adding an additional layer of safety and foolproofing to the DevOps workflow.

 What DevOps career paths are available?

-Because DevOps engineers are asked to tackle the responsibilities associated with both software development and operations (we know — you didn’t see that coming), there are many different job roles they might have.
-On a daily basis, the tasks associated with the DevOps engineer title are all within the very general category of “problem solving.”
+Because DevOps engineers are asked to tackle the responsibilities associated with both software development and operations (we know—you didn’t see that coming), they might have many different job roles.
+On a daily basis, the tasks associated with the DevOps engineer title are all within the very general category of problem-solving.

-Career DevOps engineers might begin with the title of Release Manager or Test Engineer then increase their rank all the way up to Cloud Engineer or even DevOps Architect.
-There are many cloud and DevOps certifications available for engineers to work toward, such as Docker, CKA and CKAD, and Jenkins.
+Career DevOps engineers might begin with the title of release manager or test engineer, then increase their rank up to cloud engineer or even DevOps architect.
+Engineers can earn many cloud and DevOps certifications, such as Docker, CKA and CKAD, and Jenkins.

-The DevOps career path is extremely stable because it is designed to grow as technology improves and the world shifts to the cloud.
-According to Payscale, DevOps jobs are lucrative and high-paying, with a median salary currently hovering right around the six-figure mark in the U.S.
+The DevOps career path is extremely stable because it’s designed to grow as technology improves and the world shifts to the cloud.
+According to Payscale, DevOps jobs are lucrative and high paying, with a median salary currently hovering right around the six-figure mark in the US.

 What prerequisites do I need to learn DevOps?

-You don’t need any prerequisites to learn DevOps, but we’d recommend that you have some familiarity with core cloud concepts before getting started.
-Otherwise that learning curve might be a steep one!
+You don’t need any prerequisites to learn DevOps, but we recommend you have some familiarity with core cloud concepts before getting started, or that learning curve might be a steep one!
 Some familiarity with coding and software development is also recommended.

 DevOps professionals must toe the line between tech wizards and people pleasers.
-Some capabilities DevOps engineers might be required to have include:
+Some capabilities DevOps engineers might need include:

 • General IT knowledge, such as coding